Feature #20794

 This will now make it easier to run different Ruby processes with different GC builds, as well as make it easier for GC implementors to write tests that behave correctly in all these circumstances.

-Updated by mame (Yusuke Endoh) 16 days ago · Edited
+Updated by mame (Yusuke Endoh) about 2 months ago · Edited

 Would a dedicated method like active_gc_name